mrcabbage972/agents-learn-runtime/README.md

-# agents-learn-runtime
+# Agents Learn Their Runtime

+> **🚧 Status: Work in Progress.** Code for training, evaluation, and the benchmark environment is currently being prepared and will be released soon.

-Official implementation for the paper "Agents Learn Their Runtime: Interpreter Persistence as a Training-Time Semantic".
+Official repository for the paper **"Agents Learn Their Runtime: Interpreter Persistence as a Training-Time Semantic"**.